Guidelines & Structure

 In particular, we are working to build “area-based disaster management systems” that enable the Group offices in each region to cooperate effectively and to promote responses via the management structures in each business unit and group company.

 To verify the efficacy of our disaster management systems and enhance our response capabilities, we conduct drills tailored to every level, from the entire company through to task forces, workplaces and even individuals.
 We also implement voluntary inspections and verification activities to prevent accidents and minimize the level of harm in each of our facilities.
-These efforts enable us to accurately identify existing issues, review and implement measures to address those issues, and work toward continually improving our capacity to prepare for disasters and sustain our business operations.
+These efforts enable us to accurately identify existing issues and review and implement measures to address those issues, thereby allowing us to work toward continually improving our capacity to prepare for disasters and sustain our business operations.

-For more information on our Group-wide disaster management, joint disaster response drills and verification activities, refer to the PDF listed below in the activity outcomes for FY2019 in the “FY2019 Performance” section at the end of this document.
+For more information on our Group-wide disaster management, joint disaster response drills and verification activities, refer to the PDF listed below in the activity outcomes for FY2021 in the “FY2021 Performance” section at the end of this document.

 Business Continuity Management

 Recent years have seen a significant increase in the risk of unforeseen events that threaten continued economic and social activity.
 Such events include earthquakes, floods and other large-scale natural disasters, disruptive incidents or accidents, and pandemics involving infectious diseases.
 To ensure that the Fujitsu and its group companies in Japan can continue to provide a stable supply of products and services offering the high levels of performance and quality that customers require, even when such unforeseen circumstances occur, we have formulated a Business Continuity Plan (BCP).
 We are also promoting Business Continuity Management (BCM) as a way of continually reviewing and improving our BCP.